michael-oneill/serverDeclaration/storagepolicy.md

 The returned object would contain the duration currently in effect:
 ```
 {
-          maxAge: 86,400,
+          maxAge: 86400,
           inactivityTimeout: 3600
 }
 ```
 ### Change current duration limits
-Script can change the duration of storage category types, but only if the browsing context was initialised **without** an associated `Storage-Policy` header.
+Script can change the current storage policy duration, but only if the browsing context was initialised **without** an associated `Storage-Policy` header.
 If there was a `Storage-Policy` header the user agent MUST ignore the call.
 ```